codalab/codalab-worksheets/docs/rest.md

 &uarr; [Back to Top](#table-of-contents)
 ## Worksheets API
 ### `GET /worksheets/<uuid:re:0x[0-9a-f]{32}>`

+Fetch a single worksheet by UUID.

+Query parameters:

+ - `include`: comma-separated list of related resources to include, such as "owner"

 ### `GET /worksheets`

-Fetch bundles by bundle specs OR search keywords.
+Fetch worksheets by worksheet specs (names) OR search keywords.

+Query parameters:

+ - `include`: comma-separated list of related resources to include, such as "owner"

 ### `POST /worksheets`
 ### `POST /worksheets/<uuid:re:0x[0-9a-f]{32}>/raw`